basilisp-lang/basilisp/docs/gettingstarted.rst

    <module 'basilisp.core' (/home/chris/Projects/basilisp/src/basilisp/core.lpy)>

 This method also enables you to directly execute Basilisp scripts as Python modules using ``python -m {namespace}``.
+Basilisp namespaces run as a Python module directly via ``python -m`` are resolved within the context of the current ``sys.path`` of the active Python interpreter.

 .. code-block:: bash